kolkhis/psc/src/u3intro.md

 To be successful, students should have a working understanding of skills and tools including:

-1. Basic Directory navigation
+1. Basic Directory navigation.
-2. Knowledge of editing config files
+2. Knowledge of editing config files.
-3. Basic knowledge of StigViewer
+3. Basic knowledge of StigViewer.
-4. Understanding of SystemD services and the SysCTL command
+4. Understanding of SystemD services and the SysCTL command.

 ## Key Terms and Definitions

 PAM

 AD

 LDAP

 sssd

 oddjob

 krb5

 realm/realmd

 wheel (system group in RHEL)